Frank de Boer Profile

 After a stellar career on the pitch which saw him star for Ajax and his country, former Netherlands head coach Frank De Boer's managerial career has been an up and down affair.

 Frank de Boer is a Dutch soccer manager and former player.
 De Boer played for Ajax, Barcelona, Galatasaray, Rangers, Al-Rayyan and Al-Shamal.
 He went on to enjoy a successful stint as manager of Ajax before spells in charge of Inter Milan, Crystal Palace and Atlanta United.

-Currently, De Boer is the manager of the Netherlands national football team, for whom he made 112 appearances and scored 13 goals between 1990 and 2004.
+Most recently, De Boer was the manager of the Netherlands national team, for whom he made 112 appearances and scored 13 goals between 1990 and 2004.

 Frank de Boer and Ajax